stefanfluck/palmpy/docs/palmpy-documentation.md

+*Special Case _revD*: As this routine is designed to work with a specific meteotest format that the ZHAW received on a one-time-only basis, there are some more restrictions on its use.
+For instance, HHL and Soiltype information is available in a separate file instead of it being included in 00Z files.
+Put the Files containing HHL and soiltype (``meteotest_..._hhl/soiltyp_...00.nc``) into a subdirectory called ``hhlsoil``.
+The filenames are hardcoded at the moment, so change them in the cosmo2inifor_revC file (``hhlfile`` and ``soilfile``).

 ### INIFOR

 INIFOR will interpolate (bilinear, as of April 2020) boundary conditions from the COSMO data.
 It requires a soil.nc, hhl.nc and for each hour a -flow.nc and a -soil.nc file, which need to be available in a single location.
 It also requires a namelist containing information of the parent domain (the one that will be forced).
 It can look like the following: